-When you are offered a "rate lock" from a lender, it means that you are guaranteed to get a specific interest rate for a determined period for your application process.
-This ensures that your interest rate will not rise during the application process.
+When you are offered a "rate lock" from your lender, it means that you are guaranteed to get a particular interest rate over a certain number of days for your application process.
+This saves you from going through your entire application process and finding out at the end that the interest rate has gotten higher.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.